JunhyunB/JunhyunB.github.io/docs/trustworthy-ai/diffusion-based/safety-guidance.md

 # Safety Guidance in Diffusion Models
 ****

+*This paper is part of the [Trustworthy AI](/docs/trustworthy-ai) research collection and focuses on safety techniques for diffusion models.*
 ## Paper Information

 - **Title**: Safety Guidance: Mitigating Harmful Outputs in Text-to-Image Models